Create an External access token

 - Scroll down to the External access section.

-In this section, you may see existing API access entries that have already been created.
+In this section, you may see existing External access token entries that have already been created.

-Step 2: Create or select an API access entry
+Step 2: Create or select an External access entry

 You can either:

-- Use an existing API access entry that matches your needs, or
+- Use an existing External access entry that matches your needs, or

-Each API access entry represents a static API token configuration and defines:
+Each External access entry represents a static External access token configuration and defines:

 - Which plugins the token can access